hund030/TeamsFx_Wiki_review/How-to-configure-Bot-capability-within-your-Teams-app.md

 ### Setup local debug environment

 1. Modify `.vscode/launch.json`.
 Add a `Attach to Bot` configuration and config it under other configurations and compounds.
-You can also find this `Attach to Bot` configuration in previously created message extension project.
+You can also find this `Attach to Bot` configuration in previously created bot project.
     ```
    "configurations":[
         ...